 In some cases, both parties add additional clauses to ensure maximum legal protection.
 For example, if a licensor wants that the agreement to remain solely confidential, they can add a non-disclosure agreement within the licensing agreement.

-Before licensing anything, identify what role you have as a licensor or licensee.
-If you are a licensor, make sure there are no disputes with your registered trade mark.
-If you are a licensee, you must have clauses in place to protect your ownership during the terms of the agreement.
+Before licensing anything, identify your role in the agreement, either as a licensor or licensee.
+If you are a licensor, ensure there are no disputes with the rights granted under th e licence and you haven't granted any competing rights or entered into any agreement that would otherwise cause you to breach the new agreement.
+If you are a licensee, you must have clauses in place to protect your rigths to use the rights granted during the terms of the agreement.

 All licensing agreements are unique, and so are the terms of agreements.
 However, if the condition of the binding contract is breached by any of the parties, they may face legal disputes and financial penalties.
-To ensure there are no breaches, sit down with a lawyer and ensure you understand the terms of the contract.
+Ensure there are clauses in place in the licence agreement to determine what rights each party has on breach of the agreement and set down how the agreement can be terminated.

-Ultimately, the licensor is licensing their product for monetary profits.
+Ultimately, the licensor is licensing their intellectual property rights or products for monetary profits.
 So, royalties, commissions and taxes must be discussed openly.
-Therefore, both parties should define how much royalty the licensor gets in different situations.
-Also, it’s crucial to lay down what happens if the licensee cannot obtain profit from the sales.
+Both parties should define how much royalty the licensor is paid, how the royalty is calculated, when it is paid and how the calcuation of the royalty can be audited.
+Also, it’s crucial to lay down what happens if the licensee cannot perform under the agreement and makes no sales.

-Before signing a licensing agreement, research the other party.
+Before signing a licensing agreement, research the other party and the rights to be licenced.
 Just like you research a brand’s reputation, credibility before making a purchase, investigate the licensor/ licensee prior to forming business relationships with them.
 Check online reviews, ratings and how well they operate.

-Careful consideration before drafting the agreement ensures everything goes smoothly
+Careful consideration before drafting the agreement can avoid issues later.

 As you can see, there are many types of licensing and multiple factors to consider when drafting a licensing agreement.
-You must seek help from a qualified IP lawyer to draft a well-written licensing agreement.
+You should seek help from a qualified IP lawyer to draft a well-written licensing agreement taking into account the specific nature of the agreement between the party.

-EAGLEGATE is a leading IP law firm in Australia.
-With over a decade of legal success, we have helped many businesses license their products/ services for commercial gain.
+EAGLEGATE Lawyers is a leading IP law firm in Australia.
+With over a decade of legal success, our lawyers have helped many businesses license their products/ services for commercial gain.

-Our team of lawyers adopt a disciplined approach to analyse all aspects of the business and their intellectual property and accordingly advise you on what all should be included in a licensing agreement.
-We gather a deep understanding of both the parties involved -- the licensor and the licensee.
-This helps us protect intellectual property and minimize the likelihood of litigation for both parties.
+Our team of lawyers adopt a disciplined approach to analyse all aspects of the client's business and their intellectual property and advise you on what all should be included in a licensing agreement.
+We gather a deep understanding of both the parties involved -- the licensor and the licensee and the intellectual property licensed.
+Our attention to detail helps protect intellectual property, rights under the agreements and minimizes the likelihood of litigation.

-To schedule a consultation about your IP licensing, contact us today.
-We are available via phone or email.
+To schedule a free initial consultation about your IP licensing, contact us today.